 - The Import Declaration form needs to be submitted online, where the importer shall make all the relevant payments.
 Post this the business will be given a Customs Import Declaration Certificate.

-- Before giving goods to the Cargo, Dubai Customs will check all the required documents and even the vessel at some instances.
+- Before giving goods to the Cargo, Dubai Customs will check all the required documents and even the vessel in some instances.

 - Post a go-ahead from the Customs Department, the importer can appoint a transport company to receive delivery of commodities

-Documents which are required to Import are mentioned below:
+Documents that are required to Import are mentioned below:

 - Invoice mentioning the description of the total quantity of goods and the value of each item addressed to the importer.